wlaub/celeste_mon/readme.md

 * large blue dots are the starts of runs (respawn or room transition)
 * the grid size is 8 pixels (1 in-game tile)
 * currently other game state information (velocity, frame number, player state, entity interactions) are not rendered
+* currently does not handle save states. my sorry.

 In the example image, the magenta sequence corresponds to:
 1. reverse wavedash right